Student Spotlight: Michael Baumgartner

-At College of DuPage, he's finding more professors who are providing far more than just facts.
+At College of DuPage, he found professors who provided far more than just facts.

-"Unlike most universities, the professors I have at COD actually care to hear our input and make sure we understand the material we are learning," he said.
-"Due to this fact, I am having much more academic success than my friends who chose to go to a four-year university.
+“Unlike most universities, the professors I had at COD actually cared to hear our input and made sure we understood the material we were learning,” he said.
+“Due to this fact, I had much more academic success than my friends who chose to go to a four-year university.

-"When I was in high school, people sometimes referred to COD as the 'College of Dreams' in a negative sense.
-Now that I am here, I realized how completely wrong that generalization is.
-I have opportunities available to me that no other college in the state could offer me.
-Why go anywhere else?"
+“When I was in high school, people sometimes referred to COD as the ‘College of Dreams’ in a negative sense.
+I know how completely wrong that generalization is.
+I had opportunities available to me that no other college in the state could offer me.
+Why go anywhere else?”

 College of DuPage